 A shepherd hut in the middle of Yusmarg meadow.

-There were no milestones or sign boards and the small narrow country road diverted at many places, I kept on driving on relying my gut feeling only.
-At times I would stop and wait to ask for directions, no one arrived for minutes together, I would feel uneasy and start driving again.
+There were no milestones or sign boards and the small narrow road diverted at many places, I kept driving relying solely on my gut feeling.
+At times I would stop at the crossroads and wait for someone to arrive and ask for directions.
+When no one would arrive for several minutes, I would feel uneasy and start driving again.

 She said, “oh, you are very late, go tomorrow, come to our home and stay for the night.”

 It was such a wonderful and innocent gesture, will not forget ever.
 I smiled back and said, “sorry, pretty girl, not this time, some other day, I am to go home.”

 She smiled back and said, “Achha chai to pee ke jayo.”